 In addition, many of the current standards (as well most statutes and court rules) are inflexible and simplistic.
 They often impose a single time goal, or at best they offer two goals, one for detained cases and one for youth released to await disposition.
 Future standards should be stated in terms of staged, cumulative targets.
-In other words, standards should call for a certain proportion of cases to be disposed within 30 days, another proportion to completed within 60 days, etc. This approach would allow for exceptions and encourage ongoing tracking of case processing time.
+In other words, standards should call for a certain proportion of cases to be disposed within 30 days, another proportion to completed within 60 days, etc. This approach would allow for exceptions and encourage ongoing tracking of case processing time rather than the quarterly or year-end reports that were once typical in court administration.
 In sum, any effort to develop new juvenile justice standards should focus on component-based standards, provide for graduated time goals, and apply to the entire system, both pre-referral and post-disposition.